saltukalakus/auth0-show-rules-on-clients/README.md

     callback(null, user, context);
 }
 ```
-Using comparison operators (==, ===, !=, !==) with clientId or clientName against existing clients is not allowed other than whitelist rule checking.
-Because this will mix with whitelist rule checking of the extension and cause incorrect relation.
+Using comparison operators (==, ===, !=, !==) with clientId or clientName against existing clients is not allowed other than whitelist type rule checking.
+Because this will mix with whitelist rule checking and cause incorrect relation.

 ```javascript
 function (user, context, callback) {